-After explaining the chapter, let the students do the course book exercises given on Pages 48 and 49 as One Touch Learn and Let's Do It.
-After solving the course book exercises, tell the students to solve Crack the Code activity given on Page 50.
+After explaining the chapter, let the students do the course book exercises given on pages 47 to 49 as One Touch Learn and Let's Do It.
+After solving the course book exercises, tell the students to solve Crack the Code activity given on page 50 of the main course book to imbibe Experiential Learning and Coding & Computational Thinking skills.
 Help the students to solve these question.

-In Creative Assignment, activities like Hands On and Fun in Lab given on Page 50 will enhance the ability of the students and serve as Subject Enrichment activities.
+In Creative Assignment, activity like Fun in Lab given on page 50 will enhance the ability of the students and serve as a Digital Literacy and Interdisciplinary activities.

-Ask the students to create an electronic invitation (personalized) for inviting middle school teachers to a thank you performance organized by Grade 6-8 students.
+Ask the students to create an electronic invitation (personalised) for inviting middle school teachers to a thank you performance organised by Grade 6-8 students.